 Low blood sugar means the dog has less energy and feels the need to eat more.
 In order to void all the additional food sugars they are consuming, the dog will have to drink more water and pee accordingly.
 Canine diabetes cannot be cured, but it can be managed through a regimen of diet, exercise and medication.

-Frequent urination alone should not be a cause for immediate concern.
+By itself, a dog peeing a lot should not be a cause for immediate concern.
 It may seem like strange advice, but watching your dog pee at every opportunity can be a boon to your dog’s health, especially as he grows older.
 Familiarize yourself with how, when, where and the number of times your dog urinates.
 It doesn’t take much practice or observation for a dog owner to learn to differentiate between peeing, marking and involuntary leaking.
 Make note of dramatic changes in the color of a dog’s pee, as well as any other changes in the dog’s energy level and eating habits.

 Thumbnail: Photography by Heinz Teh / Shutterstock.